niederme/prototypes/README.md

 ### Install

-1. Clone or fork this repo
+1. Clone or fork this repo.
-2. `cd` into the directory
+2. `cd` into the directory, e.g.: `cd ./prototypes`
-3. Install harp: `npm install harp -g`
+3. Install Harp: `npm install harp -g`
+4. `cd` into `./_harp/public`
+5. Install Solid: `npm install bf-solid --save`

-4. If you want to [deploy to a custom domain](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/), you’ll need to edit the CNAME file.
-(If not, delete it.)
+If you want to [deploy to a custom domain](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/), you’ll need to edit the CNAME file.
+(If not, feel free to delete it.)

 ***